crownstone/website/34-indoor-positioning.md

-{% include snippets/slogan-begin blue-bg='true' %}
+{% include snippets/slogan-begin background='blue' %}

 How accurate is it?